 As you dance your way down this list, you’re surely going to find some surprises.
 For example, Motor Trend didn’t make the list.
 Sure they have 1.7 billion YouTube views, 5 million subscribers, and over 2,000 absolutely amazing videos.
 They also have Roadkill.
-But they also quit making YouTube content recently, which made me quite grumpy, and thus my once-favorite YouTube channel simply didn’t qualify for my “Top 11” list.
+But they also quit making YouTube content when I wrote this, and it made me quite grumpy, and thus my once-favorite of all the YouTube car channels simply didn’t qualify for my “Top 11” list.
 All right, let’s get to the list:

 The Hagerty Insurance YouTube channel is great for two very specific reasons.
 The first is Tom Cotter.
 This guy is great.
 He is a talented author and has written several books about automotive Barn Finds.
 I’ve read them all, and you probably should too.
 “The Cobra in the Barn”, “The Hemi in the Barn”, “The Corvette in the Barn”, and several others.
 Just google him.
 He’s an old car expert and basically just cruises around America finding forgotten old cars in barns, and then writes about them and documents the findings on the Hagerty YouTube channel.
 It’s short, dusty, and amazing.